awsdocs/aws-secrets-manager-docs/doc_source/rotating-secrets-one-user-one-password.md

-# Rotating AWS Secrets Manager Secrets for One User with a Single Password<a name="rotating-secrets-one-user-one-password"></a>
+# Rotating AWS Secrets Manager secrets for one user with a single password<a name="rotating-secrets-one-user-one-password"></a>

 You can configure AWS Secrets Manager to automatically rotate the secret for a secured resource\.
 In this topic, we describe configuring rotation for a system that allows you to create a single user with a single password\.
 You can change the password for the user when needed\.
 This scenario provides simplicity, but doesn't provide the most highly available solution\.
 Clients can continue to access the secured resource while the password changes\.
 This can possibly result in some "access denied" situations\.